 preparation, cleaning, priming, etc., adheres well to the accessories of all

-adhered (sheet-goods), and asphaltic (hot or cold applied) systems.
+adhered (sheet-goods), asphaltic (hot or cold applied), and SBS modified systems.

 TPV (Thermoplastic Vulcanizate)

-Manufactured for welding to TPO (Thermoplastic Olefin)-based roof membranes,
+Used for direct integration through welding to TPO (Thermoplastic Olefin)

 At least 100% (+50%; -50%) of nominal joint size at mean temperature for